-“Any death from preventable infections is one too many,” says senior study author Patricia Stone, PhD, RN, FAAN, director of the Center for Health Policy at Columbia University School of Nursing.
+“Any death from preventable infections is one too many,” said senior study author Patricia Stone, director of the Center for Health Policy at Columbia University School of Nursing.
 “We’ve known for decades what works to prevent infections and save lives.
 Now, our study shows just how much money can be saved by investing in prevention.”

-The study looked at outcomes for 17,537 elderly Medicare patients admitted to 31 hospitals in 2002, to assess the cost and effectiveness of infection prevention efforts.
-The researchers then used an additional five years of Medicare claims data to assess the long-term outcomes and health costs attributed to health care-associated infections.
+The study looked at outcomes for 17,537 elderly Medicare patients admitted to 31 hospitals in 2002 to assess the cost and effectiveness of infection prevention efforts.
+Then, the researchers used an additional five years of Medicare claims data to assess the long-term outcomes and health costs attributed to health care-associated infections.

-While 57 percent of the elderly ICU patients died within five years, the researchers found that infections made death more likely.
-For those who developed central line-associated bloodstream infections (CLABSI), 75 percent died within five years, as did 77 percent of those who developed ventilator-associated pneumonia (VAP).
+While 57 percent of all the elderly ICU patients died within five years, the researchers found that infections made death more likely.
+For those who developed central line-associated bloodstream infections, or CLABSI, 75 percent died within five years, as did 77 percent of those who developed ventilator-associated pneumonia, or VAP.

 Effective prevention programs for CLABSI resulted in an estimated gain of 15.55 years of life on average for all patients treated in the ICU, the study found.
 Central line catheters deliver life-saving medicines and nutrition.
 Without proper insertion, utilization, and maintenance, catheters can also transmit deadly infections to the bloodstream.
 Simple infection prevention measures include hand washing before handling the catheter and immediately changing the dressing around the central line if it gets wet or dirty.